ESG Data

 VOCs handled

-• *1: Main business locations: Head Office area, Odawara Central Factory, Discovery Research Laboratories in Tsukuba.
+• *1: Scope: Head Office area, Odawara Central Factory, Discovery Research Laboratories in Tsukuba.

 • *4: Lists Class I Designated Chemical Substances based on the Pollutant Release and Transfer Register (PRTR) system under the Act on Conrmation, etc. of Release Amounts of Specic Chemical Substances in the Environment and Promotion of Improvements to the Management thereof with a handling amount of 1,000 kg or more.